kohei333/django-docker2/README.md

-# django-docker

-I made application with docker, postgresql, CI tool.
+I made application with docker, postgresql and travis CI!!